 ‘Labiaplasty’ is a form of cosmetic genital surgery involving reshaping of the labia.
-Women who choose this surgery do so because they feel unhappy about the look of their genitals or for reasons of discomfort.
+Women who choose this surgery do so because they want to change the appearance of their genitals or for reasons of discomfort.

 Labiaplasty in Perth